ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   first valid response.
 Operational deployments SHOULD tune token timeouts to accommodate device processing time (see {{tam}}).

-- Key and certificate lifecycle: Operators MUST run procedures for certificate and key issuance, rollover, revocation, and timely renewal.
+- Key and certificate lifecycle: Operators SHOULD run documented procedures for certificate and key issuance, rollover, revocation, and renewal, with renewal intervals defined by local policy and deployment requirements.
 Implementations SHOULD support certificate status checks and have clear behavior when certificates are expired or revoked (see err-code behaviors such as ERR_CERTIFICATE_EXPIRED and ERR_BAD_CERTIFICATE).

 - Logging, monitoring, and diagnostics: Implementations SHOULD log operational events, but MUST avoid placing sensitive data (e.g., raw